Master’s in Education and Social Justice

 Fortune Master's Program

-Graduates will earn a Master of Arts in Education and Social Justice.
+Graduates will earn a Master’s in Education and Social Justice

 Program Learning Outcomes